 In the 2017 r2 release of Flare, MadCap added some useful new options that affect the way that the skin is displayed.
-In my opinion, the most useful of these is the option to set the main skin to fixed so that it does not move out of view as the user scrolls down through a topic.
+In my opinion, the most useful of these is the Fixed Header option, which ensures that the topic header does not move out of view as the user scrolls down through a topic.
 This means that the top navigation menus and search bar are always available.
 This option is on the Setup tab of the Topnav HTML5 Skin Editor, and can be turned on for specific mediums, or for all.

 I also like the option to show the slide-out table of contents as an expanding and collapsing Tree, rather than the Drilldown presentation that was always used in previous versions of the Topnav skin.